aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Zālāju (visu veidu) platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, grasslands from the [Landscape classification](#Ch05.03) were selected (value 330 reclassified to value 1, others as 0).
-Once selected, layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+**Procedure:** First, the grasslands from the [Landscape classification](#Ch05.03) are selected (value 330 reclassified to value 1, others as 0).
+Once selected, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.